Skip To Main Content

 Advanced Visualization Laboratory

-The UTSA Advanced Visualization Laboratory (VizLab), the core facility of the Center for Simulation Visualization and Real-Time Prediction, allows researchers from all disciplines of art, science and engineering to conduct simulation and visualization research to better understand complex phenomena and translate data into images on large-scale and high resolution visualization walls or other display devices.
+The Advanced Visualization Laboratory (VizLab), the core facility of the Center for Simulation Visualization and Real-Time Prediction, allows researchers from all disciplines of art, science and engineering to conduct simulation and visualization research to better understand complex phenomena and translate data into images on large-scale and high resolution visualization walls or other display devices.

 Admission & Application Requirements

-Applications are submitted through the UTSA Graduate Application.
-Please upload all required documents (listed below) on your UTSA Graduate Application.
-It is the applicant’s responsibility to ensure completion and submission of the application, a nonrefundable application fee, and all required supporting documents are on file with UTSA by the appropriate application deadline.
+Applications are submitted through the UT San Antonio Graduate Application.
+Please upload all required documents (listed below) on your UT San Antonio Graduate Application.
+It is the applicant’s responsibility to ensure completion and submission of the application, a nonrefundable application fee, and all required supporting documents are on file with UT San Antonio by the appropriate application deadline.

-Environmental Science & Engineering (PhD)
+Environmental Science and Engineering (PhD)

 Required Degree Master’s Degree from an accredited college or university in the United States or have proof of equivalent training at a foreign institution.